DantasB/high-performance-computing/First_Exercise/README.md

 ## Requirements

-To run this repository by yourself you will need to install python3 in your machine and them install all the requirements inside the [requirements](requirements.txt) file
+To run this repository by yourself you will need to install python3 in your machine and them install all the requirements inside the [requirements](requirements.txt) file.

+Also you will need to install the gcc and gfortran compiler to run the code bellow.

 ## How to use